-Indeed, the Supreme Court followed Loper Bright with an opinion several days later saying that the statute of limitations would not bar attacks on even very old regulations; the statute does not begin to run until a plaintiff is injured by agency action.
+§2401(a) for claims against the United States would not bar attacks on even very old regulations as being in violation of the Administrative Procedure Act requirements for valid agency actions.
+The Court concluded that the six-year statute does not begin to run until a particular plaintiff is injured by agency action.
 Corner Post, Inc. v.
 Board of Governors of the Federal Reserve System, 603 U.S. , 2024 WL 3237691 (July 1, 2024) (J. Barrett writing for majority; Dissent by J. Jackson, jointed by J. Sotomayor and J. Kagan).
 Section 2401(a) of the APA has a six-year statute of limitations to challenge a final agency action.
 A practical problem with that limit is that the Anti-Injunction Act (§7421(a)) prevents challenges to tax regulations until a taxpayer is affected (i.e., has a notice of deficiency, a refusal of a refund, or other dispute with the IRS).
 CIC Services LLC v.
 United States, 593 U.S. 209 (2021).
 That may be far longer than six years after the regulation was finalized.
-When taxpayers have challenged some regulations, the government has argued that the statute of limitations had run under §2401(a) of the APA on the taxpayer's ability to challenge the regulation's validity.
+When taxpayers have challenged some regulations, the government has argued that the statute of limitations had run under §2401(a) on the taxpayer's ability to challenge the regulation's validity.
 Under Corner Post, old regulations may still be challenged, as long as the challenge is brought within six years of when a taxpayer is injured by the regulation.
 Some commentators suggest that "Corner Post is a much bigger deal for tax than Loper Bright," with its opening of old regulations to challenges.
 See Sheppard, Supreme Court Reverses Chevron Doctrine, 184 Tax Notes Federal 379 (July 15, 2024).

-- (3) General Application to Tax Regulations.
+- (5) General Application to Tax Regulations.
 Mayo Foundation v.
 U.S., 562 U.S. 44 (2011), regarding the validity of a Treasury regulation that impacted a requested refund of FICA taxes, specifically held that Chevron deference applies to tax regulations. "[W]e are not inclined to carve out an approach to administrative review good for tax law only....
 The principles underlying our decision in Chevron apply with full force in the tax context."
 562 U.S. at 55.
 Mayo Foundation rejected an argument that tax matters should be treated differently than other areas of administrative law.
-That meant that issues that had been raised regarding agency interpretations prior to Chevron (such as whether agency interpretation had been consistent, had been promulgated years after the relevant statute was enacted, because of the way in which the regulation evolved, or because the regulation was prompted by litigation) would not apply to the Court's review of the FICA regulation. - (4) Effect of Specific Statutory Authorization for Regulations.
+That meant that issues that had been raised regarding agency interpretations prior to Chevron (such as whether agency interpretation had been consistent, had been promulgated years after the relevant statute was enacted, because of the way in which the regulation evolved, or because the regulation was prompted by litigation) would not apply to the Court's review of the FICA regulation. - (6) Effect of Specific Statutory Authorization for Regulations.
 Many Treasury regulations have been promulgated pursuant to the Treasury Department's general authority under §7805 to "prescribe all needful rules and regulations for the enforcement of" the Internal Revenue Code.
 Prior to Chevron, several Supreme Court cases said the Court owed less deference to the Treasury Department's interpretation that is issued under that general authority in §7805(a) than when it is issued under a specific grant of authority to define a statutory term or prescribe a method of executing a statutory provision.
 Rowan Cos. v.
 United States, 452 U.S. 247, 253 (1981); United States v.
 Vogel Fertilizer Co., 455 U.S. 16, 24 (1982) (quoting Rowan).
 That changed, however, following the Chevron case.
 Mayo Foundation stated that the administrative landscape changed significantly after Rowan and Vogel were decided.
 562 U.S. at 56.